 - We can afford to pay the lowest-paid worker in America today substantially more than what her counterpart was paid half a century ago.

 - The economy has grown dramatically over the past 50 years, and workers are producing more from each hour of work, with productivity nearly doubling since the late 1960s.
-If the minimum wage had been raised at the same pace as productivity growth since the late 1960s, it would be nearly $19 an hour today.
+If the minimum wage had been raised at the same pace as productivity growth since the late 1960s, it would be over $20 an hour today.

 The benefits of raising the minimum wage to $15 by 2024 far outweigh the costs